Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Fredholm estimates

 Notice that the estimate above only gives a trivial estimate if $\WF'(Q)$ meets the radial set.
 This is because the bicharacteristic flow is stationary on the radial sets, so we would need $Q'$ also elliptic at the radial set, which means the conclusion would be no stronger than the assumption.

-For estimates valid near the radial points, we refer to Propositions \ref{prop:above} and \ref{prop:below} in the Appendix, based on estimates due to Melrose \cite{} and Vasy \cite{}.
+For estimates valid near the radial points, we refer to Propositions \ref{prop:above} and \ref{prop:below} in the Appendix, based on estimates due to Melrose \cite{RBMSpec} and Vasy \cite{VD2013}, adapted here to the parabolic calculus.
 Specializing to the case of the time dependent Schr\"{o}dinger operator $P=\Delta_g+D_t+V\in\Psip{2}{0}$, and iterating the results to give an arbitrary gain of regularity compared to the background regularity assumption, gives the following results.
 We state them for constant orders for simplicity, as that is all that our arguments require.